tib888/accounter/README.md

 Development 'blog' (see also the "//TODO ASK!" comments in the code):

+In test_explained.csv I tried to collect all possible problems the input file may have. transactions.csv is created from that without the comments.
+A unit test is also created base on this: account_hub.rs / full_integration_test

 0. ASSUMPTION: No need to check file header.
    ASSUMPTION: Wrong records can be skipped without exiting with error.
    ASSUMPTION: More items in a record than need is fine - those are skipped.